MITTALsag/MEDUSA/README.md

-# [Titre] # MULTITHREADING VISUALISATION & SOLUTION  (ThreadVS)
+# MEDUSA PROJECT

 ## About
-[Titre du projet] aims to debug C++ multithreaded programs by visualizing threads executions.
+MEDUSA PROJECT aims to debug C++ multithreaded programs by visualizing threads executions.
 It provides a C++ Backend Recursive Dispatch Queue API accessible to the user.
 This API includes functionalities to log user code at different levels and generates a JSON file.
 This file is then used by a Python-based graphical user interface (GUI) to visualize the program’s execution.